 For more details, see the essay judging matrix

 If you are a finalist, we will contact you before February 21 to let you know that a team of judges from the Libraries will be visiting your poster.
 Awards will be presented at the close of the Student Showcase.
 The award ceremony will be Wednesday, February 21, 2018.
-You will also be invited to a lunch to meet the Dean of Libraries.
+You will also be invited to a lunch to meet the Vice Dean of Libraries.

 The late Katheryne (Kate) Willock generously endowed this award.
 Kate received her undergraduate degree from Arizona State University and taught a course in biology at the University of Arizona.
 She spent several years as Assistant Territorial Archaeologist in the US Virgin Islands and conducted archaeological fieldwork in the Dominican Republic, Puerto Rico, Vieques, the US Virgin Islands, the British Virgin Islands, Antigua, and the southwestern United States.
 Kate was an ardent supporter of the University Libraries and was vocal in championing the value the library brings to campus.

 The award might affect your financial aid, so consult your financial aid advisor.

 As the author of the essay, you retain copyright.
 It is your responsibility to get permission from copyright holders for images, media, or extended quotes you incorporate.
 Cite your sources.
 Images taken from copyrighted or licensed resources cannot be published beyond the UA community without permission.